 Keep in mind, these tools in combination are a formula for high risk.
 OSHA (the Occupational Safety and Health Administration) reports that on average, there are over 100 landscape and tree fall fatalities every year.
 Tree care is not for the inexperienced!

-The professionals at Reaching Higher has years of experience in the tree care industry.
+The professionals at Reaching Higher have years of experience in the tree care industry servicing both Lancaster & Chester PA counties.
 We welcome your questions and can provide an estimate for how much it would cost to safely remove tree limbs that are at high elevations.